-Complete the following analytical verbs to help you explore Shakespeare's authorial intent with Macbeth's character.
-Authorial intent is when you explain what an author is doing and why they are doing it.
+$Complete\ the\ following\ analytical\ verbs\ to\ help\ you\ explore\ Shakespeare's\ authorial\ intent\ with\ Macbeth's\ \ character.$ Authorial intent is when you explain what an author is doing and why they are doing it.
 The 'why' is extremely important and often missed out by students in their exams so that is what we are going to start with today.
 One has been done for you.

-Shakespeare may b e presenting Macbeth as an ambitious character: ------------------- -------------- --------------- ----------------------
+Shakespeare may be presenting Macbeth as an ambitious charact Shakespeare may be presentin g Macbeth as an ambitious characte --- ----------------- -------------- ----------------- --------------------

-Shak espeare may be presenting Macbeth as an ambitious character:
+Shake espeare may be presenting Macbeth as an ambitious character:

 - to warn audiences of the tragic consequences that could occur if one is blinded by their desires.

-- to teach
+¥ to teach

-- to reveal the importance of
+14 to reveal the importance of

-- to criticise
+4 to criticise

-.
-0 to advocate
+121 to advocate

-three of your sentences from above and rewrite them below.
-This time, extend your sentences with the ectives 'because', 'but' or 'so'.
-Look at the example below to help you.

-the epo kespeare may be presenting Macbeth as an ambitious character to warn audiences of tragic consequences that could occur if one is blinded by their desires so he traps his nymous tragic hero in a cyclical nature of violence which eventually leads to his infall.
+the t espeare may be presenting Macbeth as an ambitious character to warn audiences of tragic consequences that could occur if one is blinded by their desires so he traps his symous tragic hero in a cyclical nature of violence which eventually leads to his infall.

 1.

 2.

 3.